haidoan9205/Capstone-FrontEnd/README.md

 <h2 id="reporting-issues">Reporting Issues</h2>

-<p>We use GitHub Issues as the official bug tracker for the Vue Argon Design System.
+<p>We use GitHub Issues as the official bug tracker for the Imago.
 Here are some advices for our users that want to report an issue:</p>

 <ol>
-  <li>Make sure that you are using the latest version of the Vue Argon Design System.
+  <li>Make sure that you are using the latest version of the Imago.
 Check the CHANGELOG from your copy on our <a href="https://www.creative-tim.com">website</a>.</li>
   <li>Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.</li>
   <li>Some issues may be browser specific, so specifying in what browser you encountered the issue might help.</li>
 </ol>